 For some people, this may come as a surprise given the emphasis on college attendance in order to secure a higher paying line of employment.
 While that remains the case in general terms, there are exceptions to this rule that you can take advantage of if you’ve chosen not to attend college for personal or financial reasons.
 All you’ll need for many of these jobs is a high school diploma and a commitment to learning quickly while on the job.

 Truth be told, some of these high-paying, degree-less jobs may surprise you.
 But as it stands, many workers in the following fields don’t hold formal degrees, making it easier for you to break into the field.
-If you’re looking for a new career path that pays exceptionally well, check out these high paying jobs below that don’t require a college degree.
+If you’re looking for a new career path that pays exceptionally well, check out these 6-figure jobs below that don’t require a college degree.

 Median Annual Pay: $82,240

 You’re likely well familiar with airline pilots, that is, the folks who operate the large jets and airplanes out of major airport in sizable cities.
 While many of these pilots go to specialized schooling to attain their positions (often through the US Air Force), you actually have an opportunity to earn your wings without earning a degree by becoming a commercial pilot.